prof79/py-mmeutils/docs/sphinx.rst

 Sphinx homepage: https://www.sphinx-doc.org/en/master/

-For an introduction see `An introduction to Sphinx and Read the Docs for Technical Writers <https://www.ericholscher.com/blog/2016/jul/1/sphinx-and-rtd-for-writers/>`_.
+For an introduction, see "`An introduction to Sphinx and Read the Docs for Technical Writers <https://www.ericholscher.com/blog/2016/jul/1/sphinx-and-rtd-for-writers/>`_".